serenalotreck/multi-omics/iRF/README.md

 ## Install the irf
 	pip install irf

-#### if scikit-learn is needed, make sure that the version of scikit-learn is lower than 0.24, since the presort parameter has been deprecated and removed from the 0.24 scikit-learn.
+#### If scikit-learn is needed, make sure that the version of scikit-learn is lower than 0.24, since the presort parameter has been deprecated and removed from the 0.24 scikit-learn.
 Try the below one:
 	pip install scikit-learn==0.23.2

 #### For the hpcc user, you can use this: